 Offering menstration products to female restrooms is more than just a matter of convenience.

 It’s a taboo topic that no one wants to talk about: women’s menstruation cycles.
-In most settings, the situation is reserved for the individual, with the occasional army of women coming together to get a pad or tampon for the poor soul who has gotten her period early.
+In most settings, the situation is reserved for the individual, but menstrual cycles are a regular biological process.

-However, menstrual cycles are a regular biological process.
-And for Eastern, it’s a regular biological process that affects over 60% of our population.
-Despite this, something as basic as menstrual products (such as pads and tampons) and rubbish bins are missing from the female restrooms across campus.
+At Eastern, this regular biological process affects over 60% of the campus population.
+Despite this, something as basic as menstrual products (such as pads and tampons) and rubbish bins are missing from female restrooms across campus, including academic buildings and dorm halls.

 “One student expressed to me that there’s a problem with the students having to go back to their dorms to change menstrual products because there’s, especially with tampons, a bit of urgency to change tampons.
 People are missing class as a result or they’re late to class and that’s bad,” a female professor who wished to remain anonymous said.

-Having feminine products in bathrooms prevents women from lacking a necessary product.
-For many women, cycles don’t happen regularly for a variety of health reasons, including medications and conditions like PCOS.
-There’s also the matter of hygiene and changing out menstrual products to avoid reactions like Toxic Shock Syndrome or urinary tract infections (UTI).
-In addition, having rubbish bins is a matter of basic hygiene and dignity.
+For many women, cycles don’t happen regularly, and they could be caught without the necessary products.
+This happens for a variety of health reasons, including medication use and conditions like PCOS.
+Women also need to change menstrual products to avoid reactions like Toxic Shock Syndrome or urinary tract infections.
+Furthermore, women need access to nearby rubbish bins for sanitary and privacy reasons.

 “I was in the women’s restroom in Walton, and I noticed there was a [lack] of the rubbish bins in the women’s restroom stalls.
 I had to awkwardly carry waste into the public trash can in the women’s restroom, and I felt really uncomfortable,” the professor said.